andredesousa/lighthouse-audit-testing/README.md

 # Testing web sites with Google Lighthouse

 [Lighthouse](https://github.com/GoogleChrome/lighthouse) is an open-source, automated tool for improving the performance, quality, and correctness of your web sites.
+This project provides a basic setup for auditing websites using Google Lighthouse.

 ## Overview

 Lighthouse analyzes web apps and web pages, collecting modern performance metrics and insights on developer best practices.
-The tool audits the accessibility and SEO of your webpage, with a particular focus on core web vitals.
+The tool audits the accessibility and SEO of your webpage, with a particular focus on [Core Web Vitals](https://web.dev/i18n/pt/vitals/).
-[Core Web Vitals](https://web.dev/i18n/pt/vitals/) are a set of metrics Google developed to measure web pages’ page speed and overall user experience.
 These metrics have become increasingly important for website owners that want to provide a good user experience and rank higher on Google.

-## Configuration

 A config file called `lighthouserc.json` at the `test` folder controls the options for Lighthouse CI.
-Next you need to configure the CI provider to run Lighthouse using the `lhci autorun` command.
-`autorun` will automatically execute a number of commands behind the scenes and infer sensible defaults for you.
+`autorun` command will automatically execute a number of commands behind the scenes and infer sensible defaults for you.

 This project uses Lighthouse CI server in a Docker container, so first ensure you have Docker installed and running.
 You can use the `docker-compose up -d` command to startup Lighthouse CI server.
 Once the instance has started, navigate to <http://localhost:9001/> where you should see the dashboard welcome page.

 As detailed on the welcome page, you need to create a project for your Lighthouse results to be uploaded to.
-You can use `npm run wizard` command to walk you through these steps.
+You can use `npm run wizard` command to guide you through these steps.

 ## Available npm scripts